Marine-microbial-macroecology/ode-parameter-estimation/docs/06-posterior-distribution.md

 # Posterior distribution of parameter

-Of parameters an initial conditions for the Droop-Grover system using data from Liefer et al (2019).
+Estimate parameters and initial conditions for the Droop-Grover system using data from Liefer et al (2019) woth Turing and MCMC to get posterior distributions on the parameters.

 Start by preparing the data the same way we did for the point-estimate example